-- All two-character letter-letter ASCII combinations - Alpha-3 code listed in the ISO 3166-1 standard - Short or long-form name listed in the ISO 3166-1 standard \ - Short or long-form name association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance Agency - Separable component of a country name designated on the "Separable Country Names List." \ - Permutations and transpositions: The Work Track preliminary recommendation suggests clarifying that permutations and transpositions of the following are reserved.
-This is an adjustment to the 2012 AGB: - o Long-form name listed in the ISO 3166-1 standard - o short-form name listed in the ISO 3166-1 standard - short- or long-form name association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance Agency - o separable component of a country name designated on the "Separable Country Names List." - o Name by which a country is commonly known - Permutations and transpositions of alpha-3 code listed in the ISO 3166-1 standard should be allowed
+- All two-character letter-letter ASCII combinations - Alpha-3 code listed in the ISO 3166-1 standard - Short or long-form name listed in the ISO 3166-1 standard - Short or long-form name association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance Agency - Separable component of a country name designated on the "Separable Country Names List." - Permutations and transpositions: Work Track 5 preliminary recommendation suggests clarifying that permutations and transpositions of the following are reserved.
+This is an adjustment to the 2012 Applicant Guidebook; - o Long-form name listed in the ISO 3166-1 standard - o short-form name listed in the ISO 3166-1 standard - short- or long-form name association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance - o separable component of a country name designated on the "Separable Country Names List." - o Name by which a country is commonly known - Permutations and transpositions of alpha-3 codes listed in the ISO 3166-1 standard should be allowed

-\ For these items, translations in any language were reserved in the 2012 AGB.
-The Work Track has not yet agreed on whether translations should be reserved in the future, and if so, in which languages.
+For these items, translations in any language were reserved in the 2012 Applicant Guidebook.
+Work Track 5 has not yet agreed on whether translations should be reserved in the future, and if so, in which languages.

-Continue to require a letter of support or non-objection from the relevant governments or public authorities for the following strings at the top level:
+Continue to require a letter of support or non-objection from the relevant governments or public authorities for the following strings at the top level: Deleted: the

-Commented [A6]: Spell out?
-All instances of "AGB" except for those in tables?
+Commented [A7]: Justine Chew: Spell out?
+All nstances of "AGB" except for those in tables?